flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 In an ideal world:

-- The `venv` lives *beside* the code (a `.venv/` in the project), so projects can't cross-talk
+- `venv` lives *beside* the code (in a `.venv/` directory in the project), to avoid cross-talk
-- Changing the environment's installed packages updates `pyproject.toml` automatically
+- Changing the env's installed packages would update `pyproject.toml` automatically
-- Tooling checks the environment against the description every time you run
+- Tooling would check the environment against the description every time you run
-  - Documentation is always what you get
+  - So the documentation is always what you get
   - This makes `.venv` **reproducible** & **disposable** -- recreate it from scratch any time
-- (*) Need a consistent env across several projects? → **workspaces** (bonus slides, if we have time)
+- (*) Need to keep several projects in sync? → **workspaces** (bonus slides, if we have time)

 ## The ecosystem of Python package managers